Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Introduction

 \section{Introduction}

-The properties of ultracold atoms in optical lattices have been studied intensively as models for various condensed matter phenomena \cite{jaksch05,lewenstein07} and also as interesting quantum mechanical phenomena including quantum information and quantum computation \cite{nielsen10,jaksch99,pachos03,mandel03}.
+The properties of ultracold atoms in optical lattices have been studied intensively as models for various condensed matter phenomena \cite{jaksch05,lewenstein07}.
 In many cases, the coherence or lack of coherence between atoms in adjacent wells plays a crucial role, especially in the superfluid-Mott insulator phase transition \cite{fisher89, Jaksch98, greiner02, stoferle04}.
-For example, the work of Orzel {\it et al.} \cite{Orzel01}, with a 1D array of ``pancake'' condensates, displayed high-visibility interference patterns under conditions of phase coherence between adjacent wells, but dramatic reduction of the interference contrast, or visibility, when the wells were deepened and number-squeezing was believed to occur.
+For example, the work of Orzel {\it et al.} \cite{Orzel01}, with a 1D array of ``pancake'' condensates, displayed high-visibility interference patterns under conditions of phase coherence between adjacent wells, but dramatic reduction of the interference contrast, or visibility, when the wells were deepened.
 Later work with 3D optical lattices by Greiner {\it et al.} \cite{greiner02} exhibited the superfluid to Mott-Insulator phase transition through the interference pattern when the 3D condensates were released.

-For such single-component BECs in optical lattices, theoretical modeling and analysis of phase decoherence and number-squeezing phenomena in 1D have been extensively developed both from an extended Gross-Pitaevskii equation (GPE) approach \cite{mckagan06} and from the Truncated Wigner Approximation (TWA) approach \cite{isella06}.
-The application of the GPE to such systems is limited to shallow lattices and low temperatures unless used in a full 3D treatment that includes transverse excited modes \cite{mckagan06}.
-The TWA, which evolved from quantum optics applications \cite{gardiner92,walls95}, has been subject to careful tests \cite{sinatra02}, and has emerged as the method of choice for dealing with time evolution of Bose-Einstein condensates in optical lattices.
-The TWA has been used to model dephasing of (single component) BECs in 1D optical lattices \cite{isella06,bistritzer07}.
-Higher order corrections have been discussed in Ref. \cite{polkovnikov03} but will not be considered here.